evanchodora/gochowdown/archetypes/recipe-bundle/index.md

 layout: recipe
 date: {{ .Date }}
 draft: true
-title:  "{{ replace .Name "-" " " | humanize | title }}" # The title of your awesome recipe
+title:  "{{ replace .Name "-" " " | humanize | title }}" # Recipe title
-image: awesome-recipe-image.jpg # Name of image in recipe bundle
+image: awesome-recipe-image.jpg # Name of recipe image
-imagecredit: https://placekitten.com/600/800 # URL to image source page, website, or creator
+imagecredit: https://placekitten.com/600/800 # URL to image source page
-YouTubeID:  # The F2SYDXV1W1w part of https://www.youtube.com/watch?v=F2SYDXV1W1w
-authorName: # Name of the recipe/article author
-authorURL: # URL of their home website
-sourceName: # Name of the source website
-sourceURL: # Actual URL of the recipe itself
 category: # The type of meal or course your recipe is about.
-For example: "dinner", "entree", or "dessert".
 cuisine: # The region associated with your recipe.
-For example, "French", Mediterranean", or "American".
-tags: # You don't have to have 3, feel free to have 10, 1, or none
+tags:
   - tag1
   - tag2
   - tag3